-Deciding whether or not to file a lawsuit can be one of the most difficult decisions you will ever have to make.
-In some instances, if you file too early your case will not have “ripened” and you will not get the maximum benefit for having gone through the trouble of hiring an attorney, filing the lawsuit, and then going to court.
-On the other hand, if you wait too long to file suit it could be that you will have suffered so much harm in the meantime that no relief from a court can make you or your family whole again.
+You are deciding whether or not to file a lawsuit can be one of the most challenging decisions you will ever have to make.
+In some instances, if you file too early, your case will not have "ripened," and you will not get the maximum benefit for having gone through the trouble of hiring an attorney, filing the lawsuit, and then going to court.
+On the other hand, if you wait too long to file suit, it could be that you will have suffered so much harm in the meantime that no relief from a court can make you or your family whole again.

 So, it is with all of that said that I would like to discuss with you all today some thoughts I have had regarding when to file an enforcement lawsuit in Texas.
-Enforcement lawsuits as they pertain to family law matters typically are related to child support, custody, visitation, or possession violations.
-When you have a prior court order that is being violated by the opposing party from that case it can really be an annoyance at a minimum and a huge problem for you and your family in other situations.
+Enforcement lawsuits about family law are typically related to child support, custody, visitation, or possession violations.
+When you have a prior court order violated by the opposing party from that case, it can be an annoyance at a minimum and a huge problem for you and your family in other situations.

-Whenever your opposing party violates the court order he or she is technically liable for a potential enforcement lawsuit.
-Someone would need to file that lawsuit, however, otherwise, those violations are only occurring in the theoretical world of you two.
-Since your case is a civil matter it is unlikely that any police officer would get involved unless the safety of you or your children were at stake.
-For missed child support, you would need to file an enforcement lawsuit to have your ex-spouse be held accountable.
+Whenever your opposing party violates the court order, they are technically liable for a potential enforcement lawsuit.
+Someone would need to file that lawsuit; however, otherwise, those violations are only occurring in the theoretical world of you two.
+Since your case is a civil matter, it is unlikely that any police officer would get involved unless the safety of you or your children were at stake.
+You would need to file an enforcement lawsuit for missed child support to have your ex-spouse be held accountable.

 Holding off on filing an enforcement lawsuit- when should you consider this option?